julianoventola/GoBarber/backend/README.md

 - sequelize - Used as ORM for databases, Javascript instead SQL
   - Migration - for version control in database(create, update, delete in database)
 - sequelize-cli - Used to controll migrations
-- pg - Used to work with postgress
+- pg - Used to work with postgres
-- pg-hstore - Used to work with postgress and sequeliza
+- pg-hstore - Used to work with postgres and sequelize
 - bcryptjs - Used to hash all passwords
 - jsonwebtoken - Used for JWT session auth
 - Yup - Used for schema (fields required) validation
 - Multer - Used to handle multipartformdata / Files
 - date-fns - Used to handle dates and hours
+- mongoose - Used to work with mongo db

 # Docker

 - Install docker: https://docs.docker.com/install/

+- POSTGRES:

   - Run: docker run --name database -e POSTGRES_PASSWORD=docker -p 5432:5432
   - \*If docker container stops run: docker start database
   - See all running dockers, run: docker ps
     - Port 5432 must be free for docker
     - Dont install postgress let it by docker
   - Postgress - as main database (docker container)
     - Postbird - software for postgress database(create a new database for gobarber)

+- MONGO DB:
+  - Run: docker run --name mongobarber -p 27017:27017 -d -t mongo

 # Sequelize